Training Delivery Methods: Traditional, Digital, and Blended Approaches Explained

 This type involves delivering content through digital platforms like websites, mobile applications, and learning management systems (LMS).
 It includes self-paced online courses, webinars, and video tutorials.
 Here are some of the most common examples:

-- Simulation and Gamification – This makes use of games and virtual interactive environments for experiential learning.
-Because these are entertaining and engaging, experts believe that learners retain more information and can use it in real-life scenarios.
+• Simulation and Gamification: This makes use of games and virtual interactive environments for experiential learning.
+Because these are entertaining and engaging, research shows that learners tend to retain more information and apply it more effectively in real-life scenarios compared to traditional formats.

 e-Learning Pros: